jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3r.md

 Gross sophistry has never influenced mankind's opinions, except in matters of philosophy and speculation.
 Gross sophistry was frequently the greatest in philosophy and speculation.

 The patrons of each system of natural and moral philosophy naturally tried to expose the weakness of the arguments of opposing systems.

-In examining those arguments, they had to consider the difference between= a probable and a demonstrative argument, a fallacious and a conclusive one.
+In examining those arguments, they had to consider the difference between:
+- a probable and a demonstrative argument,
+- a fallacious and a conclusive one.

 Logic is the science of the general principles of good and bad reasoning.

 It arose out of the scrutiny of this examination.